jackthomas818/simtrapoccR/README.md

 The 'simtrapoccR' package allows you to generate capture-recapture history matrices and presence-absence history matrices for feeding into population estimation statistical models.

+For information about how the data is generated, see [here](https://github.com/jackthomas818/masters-project).

 ## Installation

 You can install the development version of simtrapoccR from